scottarterbury/Crowdfunding_ETL/README.md

   - Split each "name" column value into a first and last name, and place each in a new column.
   - Clean and export the DataFrame as `contacts.csv` and save it to your GitHub repository.

-~~- If you chose Option 2, complete the following steps:
+~~If you chose Option 2, complete the following steps:

     - Import the `contacts.xlsx` file into a DataFrame.
     - Extract the "contact_id", "name", and "email" columns by using regular expressions.